Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Database Migration Service.md

 ### Key Features:

-1. **Homogeneous and Heterogeneous Migration**: DMS supports both homogeneous and heterogeneous migrations, allowing users to migrate data between databases of the same or different platforms, such as Oracle, SQL Server, MySQL, PostgreSQL, MongoDB, and Amazon Aurora.
+1. **Homogeneous and Heterogeneous Migration**: DMS supports both homogeneous and heterogeneous migrations, allowing users to migrate data between databases of the same or different platforms, such as Oracle, SQL Server, MySQL, PostgreSQL, [[MongoDB]], and Amazon Aurora.
 2. **Continuous Data Replication**: DMS enables continuous data replication from the source database to the target database, ensuring data consistency and minimizing downtime during the migration process.
 3. **Schema Conversion**: DMS can automatically convert the schema of the source database to match the target database, facilitating seamless migration between different database engines.
 4. **Full Load and CDC**: DMS supports full load and change data capture (CDC) migration methods, allowing users to migrate existing data and capture ongoing changes in real-time.